 Chapter 11: Income Autopilot III – MBA (Management By Absence)

 Tim Ferriss explains to us that in 2003, when he was being interviewed for a TV documentary, he and the journalists were interrupted every 30 seconds by beeps, pings, and other ringtones announcing the arrival of emails, notifications about instant messaging and phone calls.

 After this painful experience, he set himself the objective of entirely reviewing the architecture of his business.

 Six months later he was interviewed once again.
 Something had changed: everything took place in complete silence.

 And yet Brainquicken has no employee apart from its creator.
 But Brainquicken in fact gave work to 200 to 300 people, as subcontractors.

-The author provides a diagram of the operation of his business in the book.
+Tim Ferris provides a diagram of the operation of his business in The 4-hour workweek.
 And does he appear in it?
 Absolutely not.

 How can this be applied?
 To get from a cottage industry to the industrial scale, by designing a system that can manage between 10 and 10,000 products sold per week, there are 3 phases: